History of traffic lights: Electric signals

+Automatic electric signals

-In 1922 traffic towers were beginning to be controlled by automatic timers.
+In 1922, traffic towers were beginning to be controlled by automatic timers.
 The first company to add timers in traffic lights was Crouse Hinds.
-They built railroad signals and were the first company to place timers in traffic lights in Houston, which was their home city.
-The main advantage for the use of the timer was that it saved cities money by replacing traffic officers.
-The city of New York was able to reassign all but 500 of its 6,000 officers working on the traffic squad; this saved the city $12,500,000.
-Wolverhampton was the first British town to introduce automated traffic lights in 1927 in Princes Square at the junction of Lichfield Street and Princess Street.
+They built railroad signals and were the first company to place timers in traffic lights in Houston, their home city.
+The timer saved cities money by replacing traffic officers.
+New York City was able to reassign all but 500 of its 6,000 officers working on the traffic squad.
+This saved New York $12,500,000.
+In 1927, Wolverhampton was the first British town to introduce automated traffic lights in Princes Square, at the junction of Lichfield Street and Princess Street on a trial basis.
+Great Britain's first permanent automated traffic lights were opened in March 1928 in Leeds, on the corner of Park Row and Bond Street.

+The introduction of automated traffic signals required a change of behavior for pedestrians.
+Most urban groups welcomed traffic lights; signals were seen by many as favorable to police officer control because they were not affected by potential human biases such as racism or mistrust of transit companies.
 After witnessing an accident between an automobile and a horse-drawn carriage, inventor Garrett Morgan filed a U.S. patent for a traffic signal.
 Patent No. 1,475,024 was granted on 20 November 1923 for Morgan's three-position traffic signal.

+A further development of traffic signals were staggered systems.
+These allowed the implementation of early green waves, so that vehicles travelling at a certain speed along a single street would only encounter green lights.
+In 1926, the first staggered system was installed on Sixteenth Street, Washington, D.C., leading to a doubling of commuting speed.